-Since April 2015, David Eansor has been Senior Vice President of the Biotech Division of Bio-Techne Corporation (NASDAQ: TECH), a leading developer and manufacturer of high quality purified proteins — notably cytokines and growth factors, antibodies, immunoassays, as well as biologically active small molecule compounds.
-He has P&L responsibility for the largest division of Bio-Techne which includes the R&D Systems, Novus and Tocris brands of assays, proteins, antibodies, small molecules and cell culture products.
-From 2013 to 2015, Mr. Eansor was Senior Vice President of Novus Biologicals, which was acquired by Bio-Techne in July 2014.
-Prior to joining Novus Biologicals, Mr. Eansor was the President of the Life Science Research business of Thermo Fisher Scientific from 1996 to 2010, and then was promoted to serve as the President of the Bioscience Division of Thermo Fisher from 2010 to 2013.
+Since July 2018, Mr. Eansor has been President of the Protein Sciences Segment at Bio-Techne Corporation (NASDAQ: TECH), a leading developer and manufacturer of high quality purified proteins — notably cytokines and growth factors, antibodies, immunoassays, as well as biologically active small molecule compounds.
+From 2015 to 2018, Mr. Eansor was Senior Vice President of the Biotech Division of Bio-Techne.
+He had P&L responsibility for the largest division of the company which includes the R&D Systems, Novus and Tocris brands of assays, proteins, antibodies, small molecules and cell culture products.
+From 2013-2015, Mr. Eansor was Senior Vice President of Corporate Development for Novus Biologicals, LLC, which was acquired by Bio-Techne in July 2014.
+Prior to joining Novus, Mr. Eansor was President of the Life Science Research business of Thermo Fisher Scientific from 1996 to 2010 and then was promoted to serve as the President of the Bioscience Division of Thermo Fisher from 2010 to 2013.
 Mr. Eansor has a BSc in Chemistry from University of Western Ontario, a Bachelor of Commerce in General Business and Economics, and an MBA from the University of Windsor, Ontario, Canada.

 Throughout his career, Mr. Elms has held numerous leadership roles in the healthcare sector.
 Mr. Elms currently serves as Managing Partner at Aisling Capital, a leading life sciences investment firm.
 Prior to joining Aisling, he was a Principal in the Life Sciences Investment Banking Group of Chase H&Q (formerly Hambrecht & Quist), where he was involved in over 60 financing and M&A transactions, helping clients raise in excess of $3.3 billion in capital.
 Prior to H&Q, Mr. Elms traded mortgage-backed securities at Donaldson, Lufkin & Jenrette.
 His previous healthcare sector experience includes over two years as a pharmaceutical sales representative for Marion Laboratories and two years as a consultant for The Wilkerson Group.
 Mr. Elms currently serves as a director of ADMA Biologics, Ajax Health II and Zosano Pharma and was previously Chairman of the Board of LOXO Oncology.
 He also serves on the INVO Board at Northwestern University.
 He received his M.B.A. from the Kellogg Graduate School of Management at Northwestern University and his B.A. in Human Biology from Stanford University.